Jahia/jcontent/docs/tags-module-retirement-analysis.md

 - **C — No retirement now.** Ship the new Tag Manager alongside the legacy one (as today via the `graphql-dxm-provider` version gate), revisit `tags` retirement as a separate, later effort once `jexperience`'s dependency is addressed and/or the content-facing widgets have a plan.
+- **D — UI-only unregistration**, described above: hide the legacy `tagsmanager` admin route from jContent's own JS, leave the `tags` module itself entirely untouched.
+Compatible with, and not exclusive of, doing B or A later — D just stops the duplicate menu entry from confusing admins in the meantime, with none of A's or B's risk.

-This document takes no position between B and C beyond flagging that **A is not safe as scoped** without first addressing `jexperience`.
+This document takes no position between B, C and D beyond flagging that **A is not safe as scoped** without first addressing `jexperience`.
 No code has been written; the next step is direction from the CTO office on which option (or which combination) to implement.